 India's first private rocket Vikram-S built by Skyroot Aerospace lifts off from Sriharikota

-New Delhi, Nov 18: In one of the historic moments for India's space program, ISRO launched country's first privately developed rocket, Vikram-S on a sub-orbital mission with three payloads.
+New Delhi, Nov 18: In one of the historic moments for India's space program, ISRO launched country's first privately developed rocket, Vikram-S on a sub-orbital mission with three payloads from Sriharikota at 11.30 am on Friday.
+The vehicle is named Vikram S -a tribute to the father of India's space programme, Vikram Sarabhai.

+Pawan Kumar Goenka, Chairman of INSPACe said,''I am happy to announce the successful completion of Mission Prarambh - the beginning of Skyroot Aerospace.''

+Union minister Jitendra Singh wished ISRO and Skyroot Aerospace on the successful launch of Vikram-S Prarambh Mission from Satish Dhawan Space Centre (SDSC-SHAR) in Sriharikota.

 The maiden mission was developed by four-year-old startup Skyroot Aerospace, named 'Prarambh' (the beginning), that will carry payloads of two Indian and one foreign customer and is set for launch from the Indian Space Research Organisation (ISRO)'s launchpad at Sriharikota.